ash2926/Titanic-Survival-Analysis/README.md

 ## Dataset

 The dataset used for this analysis is the famous Titanic dataset, which can be found in the `data` directory.
-It consists of two CSV files:
+It consists of CSV file:

 - `train.csv`: This file contains the training set, which includes the target variable (survival) along with various attributes for each passenger.
-- `test.csv`: This file contains the test set, which lacks the target variable and is used for final evaluation.

 ## Installation